trOOnies/mle_challenge/docs/challenge.md

 #### Conclusion

 Both models are pretty similar.
-I'll put the XGBoost model into production (see my changes `exploration.ipynb` for further information).
+I'll put the XGBoost model into production (see my changes on `exploration.ipynb` for further information).

 ### Part II

-...
+The model is fitted and stays in memory as a `DelayModel` instance.
+I try to use the `typing` module as much as I can so that code development is as coherent as possible, and also FastAPI can use these to autodocument the input and output of the `/predict` endpoint.

 ### Part III

-...
+I will deploy the API using Google App Engine on my personal account.

 ### Part IV

-...
+I'll write the CI/CD files in order to use GitHub Actions + GCP.